Merlot, Part 2 - A Sideways Glance

 A chill in the air

-This is the time of year when winemakers and vineyard managers start paying close attention to weather patterns.
+Discover how to keep vineyards warm in the winter with expert insights from Castello di Amorosa.
+Discover solutions used to protect vineyards from the cold.
 Although long periods of extreme cold and sub-freezing temperatures can always cause distress in a vineyard; frost is particularly damaging in the early spring.
 Once bud break occurs, spring frosts can kill the young shoots potentially destroying a crop.
 If you visit wine country in early spring you may spot a few different methods utilized by vintners in attempts to combat frost damage.
 Most preventative measures are expensive and vary in effectiveness, but, the financial loss of frost damage is extreme.

-The least utilized and possibly least effective is burning oil in a smudge pot.
+The least utilized and possibly least effective way to keep vineyards warm in the winter is burning oil in a smudge pot.
 The smoke and heat generated is hopefully carried over the vineyard by the wind forming a warmer protective blanket.
 As the heavier cold air sinks, the warm blanket of air protects the shoots.

 A solution that seems just as drastic but that has actually proven viable in some vineyard locales; spraying the vines with a fine mist of water.
 As the water freezes it forms a protective layer of ice insulating the young shoots by trapping the heat, (think of an igloo or an ice cave).
 Since Napa Valley’s Mediterranean climate doesn’t generally dip below 25 degrees Fahrenheit, this method shows promise as it is environmentally less invasive and more economically viable.
 A negative for using water is fairly obvious but worth noting: you are using water, which can be scarce or completely unavailable in remote vineyards.